spotify/scio/site/src/main/paradox/extras/Sort-Merge-Bucket.md

 # Sort Merge Bucket

-Sort Merge Bucket is a technique for writing data to file system in deterministic file locations, sorted according by some pre-determined key, so that it can later be read in as key groups with no shuffle required.
+Sort Merge Bucket is a technique for writing data to file system in deterministic file locations, sorted according to some pre-determined key, so that it can later be read in as key groups with no shuffle required.
 Since each element is assigned a file destination (bucket) based on a hash of its join key, we can use the same technique to cogroup multiple Sources as long as they're written using the same key and hashing scheme.